 Grades: 10-12 (9-12 at CNHS)

-Duration: Year Course

-Prerequisite: Access to student owned camera is preferred, but not required.
+Prerequisite: Access to student-owned camera is preferred, but not required.

-Location: BHS, CEHS, CHS, CNHS, CWHS
+BHS, CEHS, CHS, CNHS, CWHS Location:

 This course covers the basic skills for successful camera operation as well as black/white darkroom techniques.
-Students will be introduced to digital cameras and computer manipulation of images.
+Students will be introduced to digital camera and computer manipulation of images.
 The course topics stress the technical and aesthetic fundamentals of quality image-making and the historical development and influence of the medium.